$3.00

 In the Montessori approach, studying animals aims to foster a deep respect for nature, develop empathy and responsibility, and promote scientific curiosity.

 Learning about carnivores, herbivores, and omnivores is an essential component of a Montessori zoology curriculum.
-It helps children understand how animals obtain their food and how they adapt to their environments.
-This knowledge reinforces their understanding of food chain patterns and animal adaptations.
+It helps children understand how animals obtain food and how they adapt to their environments.
+This knowledge reinforces their understanding of food chain patterns and animal adaptations

 This set includes: